 Legs feel heavy especially when exercising

-If you have many of these signs and symptoms, it is time you consideradrenal fatigue as a possible cause once you have ruled out other possible disease.
+If you have many of these signs and symptoms, it is time you consider adrenal fatigue as a possible cause once you have ruled out other possible diseases.
 None of the signs or symptoms by itself can definitively diagnose adrenal fatigue However, it is definitely something you’ll want to consider.
 It is very often misdiagnosed.

 How to Test for Adrenal Fatigue by Dr. Eric Berg